Top 5 Things to Do in Phnom Penh with Kids

 Compared with Siem Reap, Phnom Penh may not have so much history and serenity.
 However, as one of the most family-friendly destinations in Southeast Asia and the "Pearl of Asia", the capital of Cambodia remains a charming city and has plenty of things to do for travelers with kids.
 So here are some of the best things you might consider doing during your family holiday in the city.

-The Phnom Tamao Wildlife Rescue Center is well worth a visit if your family are animal lovers.
-Occupying a vast area of 6,000 acres south of the capital, this wildlife sanctuary focuses on rescue, rehabilitation, care and release of wildlife and is an ideal place to see over 1,200 Cambodian animals, including crocodiles, deer, elephants, gibbons, leopards, lions, tigers, sun bears, ginormous pythons, birds etc. Most of these creatures were rescued from poachers and traffickers, and are kept in excellent, spacious enclosures where they are allowed to roam free.
-They will be well cared for here at the reserve until they recover when they will be released back into the wild.
+The Phnom Tamao Wildlife Rescue Center is well worth a visit if your family is an animal lover.
+Occupying a vast area of 6,000 acres south of the capital, this wildlife sanctuary focuses on the rescue, rehabilitation, care, and release of wildlife and is an ideal place to see over 1,200 Cambodian animals, including crocodiles, deer, elephants, gibbons, leopards, lions, tigers, sun bears, ginormous pythons, birds, etc. Most of these creatures were rescued from poachers and traffickers and are kept in excellent, spacious enclosures where they are allowed to roam free.
+They will be well cared for here at the reserve until they recover, when they will be released back into the wild.

 Opening hours: 8:00 am to 5:00 pm

 Location: National Road 2 | Takmao Province, Phnom Penh, Cambodia